50 Things to Do This August in New Brunswick

 Details

-47. Heritage Fair at Keillor House Museum & St. James Textile Museum
+47. Artistry Festival at Keillor House Museum & St. James Textile Museum

-Try your hand at traditional skills, talk to artisans, watch demonstrations and shop for artisan products.
-Carding wool, spinning yarn, weaving, rug hooking, basket weaving, sheep shearing, hearth cooking.
+This traditional skills event invites visitors to meet artisans, watch live demonstrations, and shop handmade artisan products.
+Activities include carding wool, spinning yarn, weaving, rug hooking, basket weaving, sheep shearing, and hearth cooking.

 Details